 - The Toulmin leader must distribute blank versions of the model to the committee and give them time to develop their arguments.
 If the committee is going to meet more than once, allow people to take the model home and work on it before the next meeting.

 - The committee chair must agree that the committee will attempt to base its presentation on the three best arguments it can generate using the model.
 The selection process of the three best arguments helps the committee members develop nuance and anticipate potential objections.

-Introducing change into any organization carries risk, but the quality of the final product will justify taking this structured approach to argumentation.
-The process of talking through the model creates ample opportunities to anticipate the best arguments against the final recommendations, along with helping to generate the best version of the committee recommendations.
+The process of talking through the model with the committee creates ample opportunities to anticipate the best arguments against the final recommendations, along with helping to generate the best version of those recommendations.

 The Toulmin model consists of the following components: claim (argument), evidence, and warrant (the bridge between the claim and the evidence).

 The Toulmin model is important because it allows you to evaluate, in detail, how well each component of your argument is working, both in isolation and in conjunction with the other components.

 The Toulmin model provides us with the framework for making a well-constructed argument that is supported with evidence and sound reasoning.

 In the Toulmin model, a reservation is a weakness or hole in the argument which would make the warrant false.